qkb2/CGameSpaceShooter/README.txt

-Game features code from Allegro Vivace semi-official game creation tutorial (credit to liballeg team) because pure C libraries for gamedev are mostly abandoned and this tutorial is still up to date, save for some mistakes in code, which I fixed - also I tidied the code up so that the files are split up -relatively- nicely.
+Game features code from Allegro Vivace semi-official game creation tutorial (credit to liballeg team: https://github.com/liballeg/allegro_wiki/wiki/Allegro-Vivace-–-Gameplay) - that tutorial is still up to date, save for some mistakes in code, which I fixed (I don't remember which ones) - also I tidied the code up so that the files are split up (no audio and shooting stars tho, sorry - they're in TODO).
-To compile the source code you must first download the Allegro5 library (via the repo or nuget in VS).
-For compiling with gcc the easiest way is to either use linux and e.g. apt or -if you are using Windows- to use msys2.
+To compile the source code you must first download the Allegro5 library (via the repo or nuget in VS - wiki: https://github.com/liballeg/allegro_wiki/wiki/Quickstart).
+For compiling with gcc the easiest way is to either use linux and a package manager like apt or (if you are using Windows) msys2.
+To actually compile run (with gcc): gcc main.c -o game $(pkg-config allegro-5 allegro_font-5 allegro_image-5 --libs --cflags) With cl (with VS) just compile the project you prepared (should work on VS 2015+, tested on MS VS 2019 with Allegro5 and compiled with cl).
+Remember that the game itself may need some DLL files which are included in the project by default.
-Then to actually compile run:
-with gcc:
-gcc main.c -o game $(pkg-config allegro-5 allegro_font-5 allegro_image-5 --libs --cflags)
-with cl (on VS) just compile the project.

 To play the game: press arrow keys to move, X to shoot and ESC to quit the game.